 As for me, I got back on the Royal Enfield “Bullet” and kept trying to find my path in other directions.
 I guess you could say I was going around in circles.
 Maybe I should have said, yes, I think I could do that.

 Who knows where it might have led, like Franz Kafka’s carnival Hunger Artist.
-One day, at top speed, near the top of the barrel, I might have rode my “Bullet” through a crack in the Cosmic Egg.
+One day, at top speed, near the top of the barrel, I might have ridden my “Bullet” through a crack in the Cosmic Egg.

 “Where’d he go?” the crowd would have said in amazement.
 I could have been a somebody.
 I could have been a contender: the Royal Enfield motorcycle-barrel rider who disappeared into thin air.